Why You Should Write Every Day (As a Mom)

 Writing Gets Much Easier

 Practice makes perfect they say.
 For me I have found that it is often so easy for words to flow from my fingertips, so to speak.
-I credit it to all the years of writing practice.
-Your brain learns to order your words much better.
-Yes, sometimes the writing process is still hard work, but I do think it gets easier with time.
+I credit it to all the hours of practice with writing.
+Your brain learns to order your words much better, and it helps keep your mind active .

 Successful Writers